Trinode-Software/Junction2021API/README.md

     /realtime_rooms

 Gives room-level information of activities.
 A room has one or many sensors.
 HomeSecure and FluidOffice use this to provide the user with information on trespassers or bookable space usage.
 Could maybe be used to notify cleaning personnel about room priorities.
+Using this endpoint requires enriching the data with room ids.

     /realtime_sites